Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 @subsection occt_shg_7_4 Tool for managing trace files

 Class *Message_TraceFile* is intended to manage the trace file (or stream) for outputting messages and the current trace level.
 Trace level is an integer number, which is used when messages are sent.
-Generally, 0 means minimum,  0 various levels.
+Generally, 0 means minimum, \> 0 various levels.
 If the current trace level is lower than the level of the message it is not output to the trace file.
 The trace level is to be managed and used by the users.
 There are two ways of using trace files:
 * define an object of *Message_TraceFile*, with its own definition (file name or cout, trace level), and use it where it is defined,
 * use the default trace file (file name or cout, trace level), usable from anywhere.
 Use the constructor method to define the target file and the level of the messages as in the example below:
 ~~~~~
 Message_TraceFile myTF
-	(tracelevel, *tracefile.log*, Standard_False);
+	(tracelevel, "tracefile.log", Standard_False);
 ~~~~~
 The parameters are as follows:
 * *tracelevel* is a Standard_Integer and modifies the level of messages.
 It has the following values and semantics: